shikokuchuo/mirai/README.md

 Minimalist async evaluation framework for R.

-未来 みらい mirai is Japanese for ‘future’.

-Simple and lightweight parallelism and concurrent code execution, local or distributed across the network, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.
+Simple and lightweight parallel code execution, local or distributed across the network, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.

-`mirai()` returns a ‘mirai’ object immediately.
+`mirai()` returns a ‘mirai’ object immediately. ‘mirai’ (未来 みらい) is Japanese for ‘future’.

 A ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.
 The asynchronous task runs in an